Professor Sue Jowett PhD, MSc, BSc

 Birmingham, B15 2TT

-Sue has an extensive portfolio of applied research concerning trial and model-based economic evaluations in chronic diseases.
-Sue oversees all health economics research within studies undertaken by the Primary Care Centre Versus Arthritis at Keele University, as part of a formal collaboration between the HEU and Keele.
-She also collaborates on a large number of projects at the University of Birmingham and is the health economics lead and co-investigator on over 20 major grants, the majority funded by the NIHR Health Technology Assessment and Programme Grant for Applied Research funding streams.
-Sue is also involved in NERC-funded WM-AIR programme of work on air pollution in the West Midlands, and is leading the economic component of the health strand.
+Sue Jowett is a Professor in the Health Economics Unit (HEU) with an extensive portfolio of applied research concerning trial and model-based economic evaluations in chronic diseases.
+Sue also oversees health economics research within studies undertaken by Primary Care researchers in the School of Medicine at Keele University, as part of a formal collaboration between the HEU and Keele.
+Sue also collaborates on a large number of projects at the University of Birmingham and is the health economics lead and co-investigator on over 20 major grants, the majority funded by the NIHR Health Technology Assessment and Programme Grant for Applied Research funding streams.
+Sue is also involved in several environmentally-focused studies, including the NERC-funded WM-AIR programme of work on air pollution in the West Midlands, where she leads the economic component of the health strand.
 Whilst most of her work has a UK focus, more recent work has considered chronic disease detection and management in LMICs.

 Sue has published a large number of economic evaluations in the area of chronic disease prevention and treatment in a community care setting.
 Her principal clinical areas are musculoskeletal disease, chronic obstructive pulmonary disease (COPD), primary and secondary cardiovascular disease prevention, acute stroke care, liver disease and venous thromboembolism.